 Finally, one warning I received has proved true: once you’ve deep fried your first turkey, you’re pretty much committed for life.

 I remember the magnificent meals my mom made growing up.
 She was an excellent cook and would work her magic at both Thanksgiving and Christmas holidays.
 But I also remember her never really being carefree and happy.
 She was so stressed about the meal she couldn’t fully enjoy the holiday and the time with family.
 She’d collapse as the last guest left and only then truly start to relax and enjoy herself.
 It never made much sense to me.

 My wife was happy to tackle all of the traditions and is an awesome cook herself, but the first few years I always saw her a bit stressed (but thankfully well short of my mom’s level) at the massiveness and complexity of the operation.
 Deep frying turkeys has stopped that.

 So there’s your justification, folks.
 If you say deep frying a turkey is a dangerous redneck fringe tradition that can be easily dismissed, I’d counter it brings operational excellence to an incredibly challenging meal, makes my wife happier, and ensures everyone can enjoy the holiday.
 Oh and it also produces the most delicious turkey imaginable.

 Merry Christmas everyone!

-If you’d like to see a video of deep frying, these guys seem to have a pretty good handle on it (I don’t approve of their attire or their single gloved approach, though).
+If you’d like to see a video of deep frying, this guy seems to have a pretty good handle on it (I don’t approve of the attire or single gloved approach, though).